-Seven of the tourist travel companions mentioned "harmony".
-For the natural environment they regarded it as being close to nature, the sound from a river, silence in nature (away from traffic and people), seeing birds and animals, and getting out in nature.
-For the man-made environment three of the travel companions mentioned accommodation in nature (e.g., by a river).
-One of the travel companions from Spain explained it like this:
+Seven of the tourist visitor parties mentioned "harmony".
+For the natural environment, they regarded harmony as being close to nature, hearing the sound of a river, or the silence of nature (away from traffic and people), seeing birds and animals, and being outdoors.
+For the human-made environment, three of the visitor parties mentioned accommodation in nature (e.g., by a river).
+One of the visitor parties from Spain explained it like this:

-... we always stay the night in camping or in cabins like here, because we want to stay near nature, instead of a hotel near the city center.
+... we always stay the night camping or in cabins like here, because we want to stay near nature, instead of a hotel near the city center.
 That is why we are here... there are no cars, no noise, just the sound of nature...

 Some informants also suggested the importance of buildings that respect the natural surroundings for the nature-based experience.
-One of the travel companions from Norway spoke of an example where there was no harmony with the buildings and nature:
+One of the visitor parties from Norway spoke of an example where there was no harmony between the buildings and nature:

-In general, I think in Norway...the nice places famous for their mountain passes, it is very accidental how the places to eat are.
-It looks like they just have been dumped down many places... they are not in proportion with the nature they are surrounded in.
+In general, I think in Norway... in the nice places famous for their mountain passes, the eating places look as if they were inserted randomly.
+It looks like they just have been dumped down in many places... they are not in proportion with the nature they are surrounded by.

-The travel companions also mentioned certain emotional aspects, like the feeling of freedom, feeling good, the feeling of happiness when being close to nature, and the feeling of belonging in nature.
-The dimension of harmony is also confirmed in previous research on environmental psychology (Bourassa, 1990; Kaplan & Kaplan, 1989; Strumse, 2001, 2002) and empirical studies in tourism (Haukeland & Midtgard, 2000; Hosany & Witham, 2009; Oh et al., 2007).
-The new insight from this study might be the feeling of harmony when combining both the natural and the man-made environment in nature.
+The visitor parties also mentioned certain emotional aspects, such as feeling free, good, and happy when being close to nature, and a sense of belonging in nature.
+The dimension of harmony is also confirmed in previous studies in tourism (Haukeland & Midtgard, 2000; Hosany & Witham, 2009; Oh et al., 2007).
+The new insight from this study might be the feeling of harmony when combining both the natural and the human-made environment in nature.
 An example is the feeling of being "one with nature" when staying the night at a place where the tourist experiences coming close to nature, and where the businesses' architecture (especially the buildings) harmonize well with the landscape.